entdec/scribo/docs/content.md

 Text based content is always going through the liquid templating processor.

+### Identified, named and located content

+Some content has a path, namely content that should be directly available through a url or path, but some content doesn't need to be directly available (like layouts or included content), this is where the identifier comes into play.
+Then there's named content, which is for future use and is for nested content elements (like sidebar, etc)

 ## Assets
 Binary content (kind: assets) is meant for things like:
 - Images